-Throughout history Christian institutions have been huge providers of medical care.
+Throughout history, Christian institutions have been huge providers of medical care.
 Even today, most countries have pluralistic systems of healthcare in which Christian institutions play a significant part.
-But, increasingly, there are political movements that favour moves towards socialized and/or single-payer systems with much greater state involvement based on models that currently exists in the UK and Cuba.
-Support for such changes is growing in the US, including amongst Christians.
-But, are such systems as good as is often suggested?
+But increasingly there are political movements that favor moves toward socialized and/or single-payer systems with much greater state involvement, based on models that currently exist in the U.K. and Cuba.
+Support for such changes is growing in the U.S., including among Christians.
+But are such systems as good as is often suggested?
 How do other countries provide healthcare?
 And how should Christians view the role of the state and independent institutions (including religious institutions) when it comes to the provision of healthcare?
-This issue is especially pertinent given the relationship between ethics, charity and healthcare—an issue raised by St. John Henry Newman in the last chapter of The Idea of a University.
+This issue is especially pertinent given the relationship between ethics, charity, and healthcare—an issue raised by St. John Henry Newman in the last chapter of The Idea of a University.

 Universal Healthcare without the NHS, Kristian Niemeitz, Institute of Economic Affairs, available from: https://iea.org.uk/wp-content/uploads/2016/12/Niemietz-NHS-Interactive.pdf

 The Welfare State We're In, James Bartholomew, Politico

 The Idea of a University Defined and Illustrated, St. John Henry Newman, last chapter on Christianity and Medical Science available from: https://www.gutenberg.org/files/24526/24526-pdf.pdf